SS Lapland: Building

 Harland & Wolff built Lapland in Belfast, launching her on 27 June 1908 and completing her on 27 March 1909.
 She was 605.8 ft long and had a beam of 70.4 ft.
 She had twin screw propellers, each driven by a four-cylinder quadruple-expansion engine, and her service speed was 17 kn.

 Red Star years

 On 10 April 1909 Lapland began her maiden voyage from Antwerp via Dover to New York City under the Belgian flag.
 Lapland was one of a fleet of Red Star liners that between them provided weekly sailings on the route.

-In April 1912 White Star Line chartered Lapland to repatriate 172 surviving members of Titanics crew to the UK after they had been detained in the USA for investigations.
-She also carried 1,927 bags of mail that Titanic had been scheduled to carry.
+In April 1912, the White Star Line chartered the Lapland to repatriate 172 surviving members of Titanics crew who were not detained for the U.S. Senate inquiry to England.
+She also carried 1,927 bags of mail that Titanic had been scheduled to carry on 20 April.
 Lapland arrived in England on 28 April, 13 days after Titanic sank.

-In 1914 she made her last voyage between Antwerp and New York, was transferred to the US-owned International Navigation Company and began sailing between Liverpool and New York.
+In 1914, she made her last voyage between Antwerp and New York, was transferred to the US-owned International Navigation Company and began sailing between Liverpool and New York.